What is Coronary Artery Disease?

 CAD can be classified into different types, depending on your plaque levels and artery structure:

-Obstructive CAD: when your plaque levels increase to greater than 50% in your arteries is considered when blood flow is obstructed in your arteries.
+- Obstructive CAD: when your plaque levels increase to greater than 50% in your arteries, blood flow is then considered to be obstructed.

 It is important to understand the causes of CAD, as the more risk factors you have, the more likely you are to develop CAD.